ESSS/alfasim-sdk/docs/source/07_workflow.rst

 Here are shown some graphs of the |alfasim| simulator workflow.
 In those graphs, it is possible to identify when the :ref:`solver_hooks` are called during the simulation.
-Some of them, like :ref:`hyd_solver` and  :ref:`tracer_solver`, had their own graphs expanded to make it possible to see more internal `hooks`.
+Some of them, like :ref:`hyd_solver` and  :ref:`tracer_solver`, have their graphs expanded to make it possible to see more internal `hooks`.

 .. _main_overview: